Reymart143/CLientTrackerProject/README.md

 ## Submission

 This repository contains the source code, database file, and setup instructions required to run the Client Project Tracker locally.
 The repository is publicly accessible for review.

+Please feel free to message or email me if you encounter any issues.
+Thank you!